phantringuyen/disaster-tweet-classification/README.md

-# disaster-tweet-classification

-# Tweet Disaster Classification — Project (Modular + Colab)
+# Tweet Disaster Classification (BERT / ModernBERT)

-This project folder contains Python source files and a Colab notebook for the Disaster Tweet Classification datathon.
-The structure, scripts, and README are below.
-Use the notebook for interactive exploration and the `src/` scripts for CLI runs.

----
+This project fine-tunes a BERT-family model (DistilBERT, BERT-base, or ModernBERT-base) for disaster tweet classification using HuggingFace Transformers.

 ## Folder structure